Block All Internet Activity

 Use WebLock when the goal is internet and website control.
 Use USB Lock when the goal is port, removable-device, or endpoint media control.

-Use WebLock when the main need is online policy: internet schedules, time limits, website allow lists, and blocked-site control.
+Use WebLock when the main need is online policy: block modes, approved-program and website exceptions, temporary unlock, and blocked-event review.

 Use USB Lock when the risk is unmanaged devices, copy-out channels, or removable-media policy rather than browsing behavior.